 The Canada Deposit Insurance Corporation (CDIC) is a federal Crown corporation created by Parliament in 1967 to protect your deposits made with member financial institutions in case of their failure.
 CDIC is NOT a bank.
 CDIC is NOT a private insurance company.

-The following Scotiabank group members are CDIC member institutions
+Scotiabank is the well-known trade name of The Bank of Nova Scotia.
+The following Scotiabank group of members are CDIC member institutions

 At a Glance

 For full details of coverage limitations, refer to the CDIC brochure Protecting Your Deposits (38 kb), or ask for a copy at your Scotiabank branch.